Mysterious story behind the curse of Talakadu

 - Worshiping Gokarneswara and Chandikadevi.

-- Bathing in River Cauvery facing in all directions (North, East, South and West).
+- Bathing in the River Cauvery, facing all directions (North, East, South, and West).

 - Returning to Vaidyeshwara.